-This is almost never a solution in itself, but mechanical removal can reduce the volume you need to treat, and may provide easier access.
-Consider chainsaws, brushcutters, slashers but be sure to minimise soil disturbance and wash machinery well after treating an area.
-Always consider native plants and animal habitat, and seek advice first.
+Mechanical removal can reduce the volume you need to treat, and may provide easier access.
+If using chainsaws, brushcutters or slashers be sure to minimise soil disturbance and clean machinery well afterwards.
+Always consider native plant and animal habitat, and seek advice first.